 Community Development Loans

-Assessment Area Total
+A 2222222224 A 222 Т otal

-% of Total # \$(000's) % of Total \$
+Assessment Area # % of Total # \$(000's) % of Total \$

 Umatilla AA 2 100 390 100

 The bank exhibited excellent responsiveness to CD needs in the Umatilla AA through CD lending specifically relative to the level of opportunities available within the AA.
 During the evaluation period, the bank originated two qualifying community development loan totaling \$390 thousand that benefited the Umatilla AA.
 These loans supported a local non-profit providing assisted living opportunities for individuals with disabilities.